TallAndSassy/TallAndSassy/jReadme.md

 Motivation: The old tall and sassy was all over the place so difficult to maintain since so distributed.
-More importantly, difficult to refactor.
+More importantly, it was difficult to refactor.
 Trying to remerge and maybe get into a tight copy-able module Try to keep it segregated and eventually move back into a package and definitely to keep the core poking around a separate area of